-The exact percentage is dependant on the region or community (Comunidad Autonoma) you are based in.
+The exact percentage is dependant on the region (Comunidad Autonoma) you are based in.
 Some regions have reduced it to nearly its elimination (like Madrid).
 On the other hand, other autonomous regions have different types of percentages and allowances (apart from the ones the Government sets).

 Therefore, depending on the Spanish position of the assets, you will pay a higher or lower amount in terms of inheritance.
-Nevertheless, and as we have mentioned before, there won’t be a difference in terms of your residency status.
+Nevertheless, and as we have mentioned before, there won’t be a difference in terms of your resident status.

 If you would like to know the exact procedure for this situation and how much money you can claim, do not hesitate to send us an email at email@example.com.

 How is the inheritance tax applied for a bequeathed asset?

 First of all, the payment period.
 You, as an inheritor, will have 6 months after the death to pay the inheritance tax to the corresponding tax authority.

-Nevertheless, what happens if you would like to have more time to realize the payment?
-You can ask for an extension of 6 additional months during the first 5 months after the decease.
+But what happens if you would like to have more time to realize the payment?
+You can ask for an extension of 6 additional months during the first 5 months after the death.

 Failing to pay on time will imply different penalty fees after the mentioned 6 months.
-The fee will be a percentage that can range from 5 to 20%, become higher the later you finally pay.
+The fee will be a percentage that can range from 5 to 20%, becoming higher the longer you take to pay.